logzio/logz-docs/_source/user-guide/mapping-and-parsing/sawmill-parsing.md

 ##### Submit your pipeline for review

-When you're done editing the parsing rules, add the email associated with your Logz.io account, along with information about the parsing mechanism you created, and click **Submit** to send your pipeline to Logz.io.
+When you're done editing the parsing rules, add the email for the admin user associated with your Logz.io account, along with information about the parsing mechanism you created, and click **Submit** to send your pipeline to Logz.io.

 <!-- info-box-start:info -->
-Reminder: The parsing rules you create can only be applied to the Logz.io account that matches your API token, and are only valid for the log type you chose. <br> You must be an admin of the account to apply the parsing rules you create.
+The parsing rules you create can only be applied to the Logz.io account that matches your API token, and are only valid for the log type you chose. <br> <br> To apply the parsing rules you create, you must be an admin for the account.
 {:.info-box.note}
 <!-- info-box-end -->